ckurau/naive-mean-reversion/README-nmr.md

 ### The crash-recovery paradox
 Loss streaks immediately preceding crash recoveries cannot be filtered without blocking the recoveries.
 2009, 2020, and 2025 all began with loss clusters then reversed violently.
 Every filter that reduces streak exposure also reduces crash-recovery capture.
 The hedge overlay is the only tool that addresses crash risk without touching the signal framework.

+### Overlay stack P&L can exceed core strategy P&L — this is correct
+At V7.4, overlay P&L ($35.9M) exceeds MR strategy P&L ($20.4M).
+This is not a sign of overfitting — it reflects the correct architectural principle: multiple uncorrelated return streams on the same capital base.
+Each overlay fires in different regimes (TLT in bear, SECROT/Factor in bull, VIX calls in spikes, GOLD in rate-falling trends), so they don't cannibalize each other.
+The MR engine remains the signal source; overlays are pure capital efficiency improvements.

 ### Always import from the same lib — never reimplement
 A reimplemented backtest engine produced 17.11% baseline instead of 19.71%, invalidating all deltas.
 V2/V3/V4/V5/V6/V7.x all import from `backtest_nmr_lib.py` — same architecture is the only valid pattern.